 1. Air Conditioner and Furnace

 An air conditioner and furnace claim 47% of the total energy use in a home.
 This percentage can vary due to the type of air conditioner and furnace system a homeowner has.
 An older AC/furnace doesn’t have the energy-saving features that a more modern one does.
 This can result in a higher percentage of energy use.
 Many of the thermostats designed today make it easier to monitor and control an AC/furnace system’s operation to conserve energy.
+Continue reading to find out what appliances use the most energy.

 2. Water Heater